weiliddat/twired/readme.md

 Executors can also make use of this distinction to optimize wrapped calls, e.g. an executor using messages can make `dispatch` calls return when a message is acknowledged without waiting for the result; an "unsafe" executor can even immediately return `dispatch` calls without waiting for the queue to acknowledge the message.

+**Why decorators?**

+Decorators for this use case strike a good balance of transprency (it's obvious that this method is not a regular function call) and lack-of-clutter.
+You can easily follow function calls without having to jump through higher order functions or different runners/workers.

 ### Executors

 The `Executor` interface defines how an executor deals with `dispatch` and `dispatchAwait` decorated functions.